 The minimum initial investment in the Fund from each investor is \$25,000, and the minimum additional investment in the Fund is \$10,000.
 The minimum initial and additional investments may be reduced by the Fund with respect to employees, officers or Trustees of the Fund, the Adviser or their affiliates.
 In addition, the Adviser may at its discretion waive the initial and additional investment minimums for separately managed accounts, unified managed accounts, model portfolios or similarly suited "wrapped" products offered by a registered investment adviser ("RIA") or broker dealer where the investment minimum for the "wrapped" investment is at least \$100,000 and all underlying investors are Accredited Investors.
-The Fund may repurchase all of the Shares held by a Shareholder if the Shareholder's account balance in the Fund, as a result of repurchase or transfer requests by the Shareholder, is less than \$25,000.
+The Fund may repurchase all of the Shareholder, is less than \$25,000.